 Beside the numerical consistency, what information to disclose and how to disclose them also has strict regulatory policies.
-Here, we introduce the compliance assessment of hong kong exchange.
+Here, we introduce the compliance assessment of Hong Kong exchange.
 The IPO market in Hong Kong is one of the most active in the world.
 The number of companies listed on the Stock Exchange of Hong Kong (issuers) has more than tripled over the past 20 years, reaching 2,507 as at the end of July 2020.
 Each issuer must publish an annual report each year, which has 173 pages on average.

 Hong Kong Exchanges and Clearing Limited (HKEX) pays close attention to the content of Annual Reports, monitoring them to check, among other things, that the issuers are disclosing all the relevant information that the Listing Rules of the Stock Exchange require of them.
 The number of listing rules is more than one hundred.
 For example, this listing rule asks to disclose the information about the five highest paid individuals, as well as how to disclose.
-To assess the compliance of this rule, a reviewer go through hundreds of pages to find a relevant table, and check the details inside the table.
+To assess the compliance of this rule, a reviewer goes through hundreds of pages to find a relevant table, and check the details inside the table.